pyvista/pyvista/CONTRIBUTING.rst

         if pv._version.version_info >= (0, 41):
             raise RuntimeError('Remove this function')

-In the above code example, the old test code raises an error in v0.41.
+In the above code example, the old test code raises an error in v0.40 and v0.41.
 This will prevent us from forgetting to remove deprecations on version upgrades.

 When adding an additional parameter to an existing method or function, you are